Royal Brisbane Hospital Nurses' Homes: History

 Lady Lamington Nurses Home was to form the first part of what became the residential precinct for the Hospital site which stretched from the top of the hill down towards Bowen Bridge Road.
 It includes the Edith Cavell Memorial Block for Nurses (1921), Medical Officers Quarters (1934; 1939; demolished 1994), Medical Superintendent's Residence (1941; now the Social Workers Office), and two other residences (erected 1941, since demolished).

 The 1920s and 1930s was a period of great expansion for the Hospital, with a major building program announced in 1925 following the introduction of the Health Act of 1923 by Ted Theodore's Labor government which saw the state government accept financial and administrative responsibility for the provision of health services in Queensland.
 With a dramatic increase in nursing staff in the 1930s, further accommodation was required.
 In 1931, architects Atkinson and Conrad in association with Lange Powell added a third wing to Lady Lamington to complete the existing "E" shape.

 Soon after, in 1936, the first of the two tower blocks, Block 1, was erected; the second in 1939.
 Both were joined to the first and second floors of Lady Lamington.
 They were planned in a similar way to the earlier quarters with a central corridor flanked by small rooms opening onto verandahs.
 The architectural vocabulary employed was, however, very different using the contemporary Spanish Mission style favoured by Arnold Henry Conrad and at this time established as the hospital house style.
 Accommodation was also provided for nursing training.
 A small single storeyed library was built between the Blocks 1 and 2 in the 1950s.
 The roof on the northern block was rebuilt after being destroyed by fire in 1993.

-Atkinson and Conrad (also known as Atkinson Powell and Conrad and later Conrad and Gargett) were appointed Hospital architects in the mid 1920s.
+Atkinson and Conrad (also known as Atkinson Powell and Conrad and later Conrad & Gargett) were appointed Hospital architects in the mid 1920s.
 They were the pre-eminent interwar architectural firm in Queensland, particularly known for their use of the Spanish mission style for example Tristram's Factory, West End (1930), Brisbane Boys College (1930), and Craigston (1926) from which as a high rise apartment block (albeit non-institutional), Blocks 1 and 2 may be seen to be derived.
 The firm's work at the Brisbane Hospital included General Blocks 2–4 (1930s), Medical Officers Quarters (1934; 1939), and the Brisbane Women's Hospital (1938 – in association with the Department of Public Works).

 Whilst in the past, on site accommodation for the (female) nursing staff was seen as an integral part of both hospital efficiency and the propagation and maintenance of the nursing code, recent social and educational changes, have meant that the requirement for on-site nursing accommodation has greatly diminished.
 Options for the re-use of the three buildings were reported to be currently under consideration at the time of the heritage listing.
 In 2012, the Lady Lamington Nurses Home was reported by The Courier-Mail to be in a state of neglect.